smileboywtu/python-startup/month-1.md

 # Clone a repository from github using ssh
 # https://help.github.com/articles/generating-an-ssh-key/
-# By using you don't need to type your password every time you push the code
+# By using ssh you don't need to type your password every time you push the code.
 git clone git@github.com:smileboywtu/python-enhance.git

 # Pull the latest code from remote repository